ShaiCohen-ops/Praat-plugin_AudioTools/README.md

 ### Hybrid Systems (66)

 Extended workflows bridging Praat with Python, Max/MSP, Ableton Live, IRCAM tools, VST3 plugins, neural-audio systems, and other external environments.
 Includes IRCAM SuperVP Transform, IRCAM RAVE Model, Latent Space Navigation, Phase-Space Composer, CNN Event Recomposer, and Praat for Max and M4L.

+Some **Hybrid Systems** use **Python 3** as an external processing engine for numerical analysis, machine learning, advanced audio processing, multichannel playback, and interoperability with external environments.
+Python is therefore required for these tools, while the standard Praat-only scripts do not require a Python installation.

+Dependencies vary between individual Hybrid Systems.
+Some tools require only lightweight scientific-audio packages, while others may depend on specialised Python libraries, machine-learning frameworks, audio engines, models, or external software.
+To avoid installing unnecessary components, users should install the dependencies required by the specific Hybrid System they intend to use.

+Praat calls the associated Python engines automatically when needed.
+See the installation and dependency documentation in the [`py`](py/) folder for current requirements and tool-specific notes.

 ### Reproducible by Design